 Again, Lisa complained to her supervisor.
-The supervisor spoke with the male employee, who disputed the allegation.
+The supervisor spoke with the male employee, who denied the allegation.
 The supervisor cautioned him about his remarks, but no other action was taken.

 One day the male employee fondled Lisa.
 Unable to tolerate the situation, she quit her job and retained an attorney.
-Lisa’s attorney filed a claim for sexual harassment under the franchise’s employers practices liability insurance.
+Lisa’s attorney filed a claim for sexual harassment under the franchise’s employer’s practices liability insurance.

-Discrimination because of sex includes sexual harassment, which means unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct or communication of a sexual nature.”
+“Discrimination because of sex includes sexual harassment, which means unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct or communication of a sexual nature.”

-A jury awarded Lisa $100,000 in actual damages, and $300,000 for her emotional distress.
+A jury awarded Lisa $100,000 in actual damages and $300,000 for her emotional distress.

 How Much is Your Injury Claim Worth?